Call for Panel Proposals

 - Expected interest in the panel’s topic among people in the quantum computing and engineering communities — creating excitement and drawing an audience

-- Credibility of the panelists across several dimensions including knowledge, experience, constructiveness, diversity
+- The credibility of the panelists across several dimensions including knowledge, experience, constructiveness, diversity

 - Interactive nature of the panel’s format; will there be interaction with audience interaction (e.g., Fishbowl conversation)